dayasanjay/Git/README.md

 $ git config --global   user.email  "dayababujohn@gmail.com"<br>

 ### Branching and Merging

+This feature is provided in git, so that developers can create code related to different functionalities  on seprate branches.<br>
+This helps the development team in creating the code in an uncluttered way.<br>
+Later this code can be merged with master branch.<br>
+Default branch of git is "Master"<br>

 The Git feature that really makes it stand apart from nearly every other SCM out there is its branching model.<br>